Building authentic faith and training Christian leaders around the world through affordable, accessible higher education utilizing distance learning.

 Refund percentage allowed based on 1 graded assignment is 90%, or $405.

-Student owes the remaining $45 due to the university which must be paid prior to reinitiating studies
+Student owes the remaining $45 due to the university which must be paid prior to reinitiating studies.

 Students Called to Active Military Service